nizar-banna/microfrontends-nextjs-app-multi-zone/README.md

 In production, each microfrontend is deployed independently to Vercel, and the routing configuration ensures requests are directed to the correct deployment.

+Learn more in the [routing documentation](https://vercel.com/docs/microfrontends/path-routing).

 ---

 ## Development Workflow

 ### Working with Individual Microfrontends

-You can develop microfrontends in isolation:
+You can develop microfrontends in isolation using the [microfrontends local development proxy](https://vercel.com/docs/microfrontends/local-development):

 ```bash
 # Work on the marketing application only